Harshini620/art-gallery/README.md

 * Object-Oriented PHP: Learn how to structure your code using object-oriented programming (OOP) principles for improved maintainability and code organization.
 * MVC Design Pattern: Understand and implement the Model-View-Controller (MVC) design pattern to separate concerns and achieve better code structure.
 * Documentation: Detailed documentation guides you through the project structure, code explanations, and usage instructions.
+# Installation
+Install XAMPP or WAMPP.

+Open XAMPP Control panal and start [apache] and [mysql] .

+Download project from github

+extract files in C:\xampp\htdocs.

+open link localhost/phpmyadmin

+click on new at side navbar.

+give a database name as (onlineshop) hit on create button.

+after creating database name click on import.

+browse the file in directory[db/artharsh.sql].

+after importing successfully.

+open any browser and type http://localhost/artgallery

+first register and then login

+admin login details Email=harsh@gmail.com or  Password=harsh.
+user login details Email=rathi@gmail.com or  Password=rathi.
+artist login details Email=nila@gmail.com or  Password=nila.